 Since 24 February 2022 the needs and challenges have become acute.
 Russia's full-scale invasion has killed thousands and displaced millions of people, disrupted supply routes and overwhelmed or destroyed social and medical services and infrastructure across the country.
 More than 13 million Ukrainians (30% of the population) have been displaced.
-Over 5 million are internally displaced people (IDPs), while over 8 million are registered in temporary protection schemes in the European Although active fighting and occupation is currently Union2.
-Between 24 February and 31 December 2022, nearly in the south and east of the country, the whole of one in ten hospitals in Ukraine were damaged, destroyed or Ukraine is affected, as are other countries which have looted by Russian forces3.
-In occupied territories, staff of medical taken in refugees.
-Apart from the obvious scaleinstitutions and community organisations have been targeted up required to sustain services, new partnerships and programmes are required which are often for repression including forced deportation, torture and murder.
-Russia withholds life-saving medical treatment from Ukrainians broader than the traditional understanding of who on territory it has occupied unless they take Russian passports4. constitutes members of vulnerable populations, and what aid must be provided, blurring the Displacement, economic and psychological stress, traditional line between 'health' and 'humanitarian'.
+Over 5 million are internally displaced people (IDPs), while over 8 million are registered in temporary protection schemes in the European Union2.
+Between 24 February and 31 December 2022, nearly one in ten hospitals in Ukraine were damaged, destroyed or looted by Russian forces3.
+In occupied territories, staff of medical institutions and community organisations have been targeted for repression including forced deportation, torture and murder.
+Russia withholds life-saving medical treatment from Ukrainians on territory it has occupied unless they take Russian passports4.